Parenting Priorities: Focus on What Matters

 I’m not saying parenting’s always easy.
 Or that I never tripped up.
 But I want you to know this: in the long run, the big stuff matters and the little stuff doesn’t.
 Being intentional and focused now will pay off dividends when your kids grow up.

-julie epcot blue
+julie circle blue

 I help women create impact + income using the power of habits to level up their lives and have the freedom to say yes to their family.

-Speaker Inquiry
+Keynote Speaker